approximately-equal/kingmaker-thesis/contents/matter/methods.typ

 First, _each voter is a member of exactly one voting bloc_.
 In reality, individuals may belong to overlapping social, cultural, and political groups, each influencing their preferences to varying degrees.
 This one-to-one assignment flattens the multidimensional nature of voter identity and suppresses potential interactions between intersecting group affiliations.

 Second, _each voting bloc has a single aggregate preference and strategy, shared by all of its members_.
 While this simplifies the sampling of preferences and strategies during simulation, it eliminates within-bloc heterogeneity at the preference level (but there is heterogeneity at the ballot level because each voter randomly realizes a ballot).
 In reality, even tightly aligned groups exhibit variation in how strongly they hold certain views or how likely they are to support specific candidates.
-A more realistic might model voters might consider voters as having their own preferences, which are modified by the voting blocs that they are members of.
-This makes voting blocs function as influences with some preference mode, but allows individuals to have their own preferences or strategies.
+A more realistic model might consider voters as having their own preferences, which are modified by the voting blocs that they are members of.
+This makes voting blocs function as some preference mode, but allows individuals to have their own preferences or strategies.
 It also allows for voters to be part of multiple voting blocs, which better models real voters, who are members of various social groups that holistically influence their preferences.
 Note that this applies to strategies as well as preferences.

 == Methods & Outcomes <methods-outcomes>